elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 3. **Rubbing Plates**: Use these [Texture Rubbing Plates](https://amzn.to/2EtN8jZ) to make your own pattern paper.
 Each plate comes with two halves that are different motifs so you really get a lot of variation.
 4. **Permanent Markers**: I’m sure every parent would say, “are your crazy?” about me saying that you should get these for a kid’s art supplies.
 Of course, let them use it only with adult supervision.
 We got these [Crayola Take Note Colored Permanent Marker Set](https://amzn.to/34B76UI) and they work great on a variety of surfaces, e.g. if you want to upcycle that milk jug into some window suncatchers.
 And they cost a few bucks less than Sharpies.
 Win win.
 5. **Colored Pencils**: These [Derwent Colored Pencils](https://amzn.to/32sfnYh) are our favorite because the colors are bright and they are water soluble so you can use water to blend colors.
 I love double duty art materials.
-6. **Tempura Paint Sticks**: We first encountered these Kwik Stix Solid Tempera Paint Sticks at a little buddy’s house and I feel in love with the thick and rich colors.
+6. **Tempura Paint Sticks**: We first encountered these [Kwik Stix Solid Tempera Paint Sticks](https://amzn.to/3loVmua) at a little buddy’s house and I fell in love with the thick and rich colors.
 Also, they’re low mess and dry so quickly.
 7. **Washable Markers**: They had me at washable.
 Also, Crayola simply makes the best markeSri.
-These Crayola Ultra-Clean Washable Markers really do wash out every time.
+These [Crayola Ultra-Clean Washable Markers](https://amzn.to/2QtfE7G) really do wash out every time.
 Because I don’t know about you but I’ve had “washable” markers not come out before.
 So, rest assured this does!
 Yay.
 8. **Dabbing Markers**: These [Do A Dot Art!
 Markers](https://amzn.to/34yTHfO) were one of my kid’s first art supplies.
 They’re nice a fat for easy gripping and the sponge dauber is durable.
 And they last forever.

 ### Manipulatives